 Make a list

 Now that you have culled, styled and organised your wardrobe, you now want to make a list.
-This can be a mental list but for me, paper based lists are crucial.
+This can be a mental list but for me, paper-based lists are crucial.
 The main list you want to write down is your essentials list.
 Your essentials list will include clothing that you can’t live without, wear regularly. go with pretty much any outfit, and fit in with your favourite colours.
 Once you have figured out what is on your essentials list, go back and write a new list of all the essentials that you don’t currently own or would like to upgrade.

 Colour is a very important part of your wardrobe.
-When you colout your wardrobe you want to choose at least two colours, a base colour and a secondary colour.
+When you colour your wardrobe you want to choose at least two colours, a base colour, and a secondary colour.
 You can have as many base colours as you want and same goes for secondary but when buying new clothes try to stick with your faves.
 Like for me, my base colour is black and my secondary is blue, so I tend to buy those colours, although I will try and expand with certain items to include more colour, like a white t-shirt or shorts, or a nice red dress.
 When it comes to base and secondary colours there is a sort of code to follow.
 Base colours include whites, blacks, greys, browns, you get the picture.
 Secondarys will include reds, blues, yellows, pinks and so forth.

 When it comes to shopping there are a few things you should remember or at try to follow.